montesi/MeltMigrator/README.md

 Second, the software integrates the history of crustal accretion and predicts crustal thickness over the entire surface of the computational domain.
 This step is described by *Bai and Montési* [2015].

+We have applied this code extensively to different mid-ocean ridge settings, and the same principles should be applicable to a broader range of tectonic enviroments.

 ##Getting started:

 To run the demo, launch MATLAB, change to MeltMigrator directory, and in command window, type `meltMain` and enter, the software will run and process the demo model automatically.

-To use the software for their own models, users first need to convert their model results into MeltMigrator-compatible format (text file with x, y, z, vx, vy, vz, T stored in columns), modify the script setParameters.m to set key parameters based on their models, and then run `meltMain`.
+To use the software for their own models, users first need to convert their model results into MeltMigrator-compatible format (text file with x, y, z, vx, vy, vz, T stored in columns), modify the script **setParameters.m** to set key parameters based on their models, and then run `meltMain`.
 For debugging, we advise running meltMain initially cell by cell to examine the topology of the permeability barrier and ensure that the input parameters are appropriate for the calculation.

 ##License and Citation:
 MeltMigrator was developed by Laurent G.J.
 Montési, Mark D. Behn, Laura B. Hebert, and Hailong Bai.